formkit/docs-content/essentials/schema.md

 ## Expressions

-Schemas also support expressions like and boolean logic, comparisons and arithmetic.
+Schemas also support logic in the form of boolean, logical, comparison, and arithmetic expressions.
 These expressions can be used anywhere a data reference can be used (`attrs`, `props`, conditionals, and `children`).

 <example
   name="Schema - expressions"